bblinder/Log-Spitter/README.txt

-This is a simple log parser program which searches log files for certain keywords, then spits them out in a text document.
+This is a simple log parser tool that searches log files for certain keywords, then spits them out in a text document.

 Once you've installed the ZIP, double-click the "installation" file.
 You may need to enter your password to authorize it.
 You can then delete the folder, as the relevant files have been copied to your system.